akarshsrivastava/headline-based-stock-sentiment/README.md

 6. Jupyter Notebook

-I will deploy this model as web app so that this project has a real life utility. url for this project: https://headline-based-stock-sentiment.herokuapp.com/
+I will deploy this model as web app so that this project has a real life utility.
+URL for this project: https://headline-based-stock-sentiment.herokuapp.com/